 - Social justice, anti-oppression, and equality for all women.

-- Attend Board meetings up to 8 times per year
+- Attend Board meetings up to 8 times per year (every other month)

 - Participate on at least one Board Committee